Post

 docker run hello-world

-If you see a message like the one below, it’s successful:
+If you see output like the following, it worked.

 1